 2.0.1.
 To promote the development of knowledge in the area of neuroscience, bringing together scientists of different disciplines and facilitating the integration of research aimed at all of the levels of organisation of the nervous system.

 2.0.2.
 To promote education in the field of neuroscience.

 2.0.3.
 To promote relationships with similar national and international societies and organisations.

 2.0.4.
 To inform public opinion of the results and implications of current research in the different areas of neuroscience.

 Artículo 3°.
 Members

 3.0.
-The Society shall have five classes of membership: ordinary, honorary, emeritus, student and protector.
+The Society shall have six classes of membership: ordinary, honorary, emeritus, student, associate and protector.